dionis/flame-head-tracker/README.md

-# The project is the core for transform a 2D image to 3D objet using open source project or private platform or endpoint via API KEY.
+# The project is the core for transforming a 2D image to 3D objet using open source project or private platform or endpoint via API KEY.

 ## Instalation steps.